sbisbee/node-everlast/README.md

 specifications and define restart strategies.
 It is inspired by Erlang's supervisor.

+For example, this would make starting and managing a worker process per core very easy.
+Other tools in this area exist, but they can be unstable, are designed to be used from the CLI, or are weak alternatives to runit which solves a different problem.

 One major difference between this supervisor and Erlang's is that you can stop a child, though the restart strategy will still kick in.
 If this is not desirable then you can set the strategy to Never, so it'll never trigger